What to tell your child before surgery

 Infants (0-12 months)

 Infants need their caregiver close and involved in their care.
 Familiar faces and objects are very important.
 Bring a pacifier and familiar blanket to the hospital for comfort.
 Children need to have their surroundings remain as close to normal as possible.
 A bottle or sippy cup of their own may help them to drink more readily after surgery.
-Remember they respond to familiar voices and like to be talked to and touched.

 Toddlers (1-3 years old)